fused-effects/fused-effects-lens/README.md

   use amount
 ```

-You can find a more complete example, including one that works with multiple `State` types, in the `test` directory.
+You can find a more complete example, including one that works with multiple `State` constraints in a single computation, in the `test` directory.

 ## License